angrykim/agusmakmun.github.io/_posts/2018-05-30-Network_analysis_for_Anti-money_laundering_2.md

 In other words, with HITS algorithm, we can find central nodes over all nodes in the network.

-Once you understand `HITS algorithms`, You will see how we can apply it to financial data set to detect abuse, fraud, and others.
+Once you understand `HITS algorithm`, You will see how we can apply it to financial data set to detect abuse, fraud, and others.

 Let's check the terms first